How to Groom Like a Successful Businesswoman

 How to Present Professional Looking Fingernails and Hands

 Women often use their hands to talk with, so they become a focal point.
-It is important to have hands and fingernails looking professional -- not like you are heading out for a wild night on the town.
+It is important to have hands and fingernails looking professional.
+You don't want them to look like you are heading out for a wild night on the town.

 Nails should be clean and trimmed or sculpted.
 Avoid wearing unusual or shocking nail colors.
 Nail art and nail jewels are not acceptable for business meetings.